 Recently I have been thinking a lot about meatballs.
 From Molly Wizenberg’s search for the perfect meatball for Bon Appétit to The Traveler’s Lunchbox’s adaption of Lynn Rosetto Kasper’s beguiling recipe featuring spinach, cinnamon, almonds and candied citron, I have been reading about delicious little orbs of meat in all of my favourite venues.
 Although the recipes certainly peaked my interest, I struggled to find a meal composed entirely of ground mince appetising, especially sans a generous portion of noodles.
-However, upon discovering an issue of Australian Good Food magazine nestled among the classifieds, I spotted a recipe for cabbage-wrapped meatballs and soon found myself in the kitchen rolling, wrapping and saucing.
+However, I spotted a recipe for cabbage-wrapped meatballs in an issue of Australian Good Food magazine and soon found myself in the kitchen rolling, wrapping and saucing.
 My grandmother affectionately calls this dish pigs in the blanket, a recipe she has made for as long as she can remember.
 The version my grandmother referred to has roots in Slovak cookery and is also known by the name gołąbk.

 Nikos Hadjikyriakos-Ghikas, Still Life with Vegetables, 1976

 oil on board, 24 x 34 cm, Private collection